LGBTQ rights in Utah: LGBTQ pride flag ban

 In March 2025, a new Utah law implemented an explicit ban on any LGBTQ pride flags within the grounds of all public schools and government buildings.

+In response, in May 2025, the Sego Belonging Flag and the Sego Visibility Flag were adopted as official flags of Salt Lake City, Utah.
+The Sego Belonging Flag is based on the Progress Pride flag, and the Sego Visibility Flag is based on the transgender pride flag.

 Student clubs

 Provo High School students created a gay–straight alliance in 2005.
 Provo is considered to be one of the most conservative cities in the country.
 In response, some residents asked the Provo School District Board of Education to shut down the group.
 However, the board members concluded it would violate federal law to do so, and instead created a new policy requiring parental signatures to join any school clubs.

 Students attending East High School in Salt Lake City School District attempted to create a gay-straight alliance (GSA) in 1998.
 The school did not permit them to do so.
 In order to not violate the Equal Access Act (EAA), the school banned all non-curricular student groups.
 This issue was taken to court as the East High Gay Straight Alliance v.
 Board of Education of Salt Lake City School District.
 After two years of litigation, the school district permitted the students at East High School to officially form their GSA.